yfain/firststeps/readme.txt

 To run code samples from this repository install the following software:

-1. Install the recommended version of Node.js (see https://nodejs.org).
+1. Install the current version of Node.js (see https://nodejs.org/en/download/).
 If you already have Node.JS older than version 6.9 uninstall it first.

 2. Install Angular CLI.